SalesforceCommerceCloud/b2c-crm-sync/README.md

 > If you are setting up PersonAccounts, please skip this section and proceed to the section titled [PersonAccount Match Rules Setup Guidance](#personaccount-match-rules-setup-guidance).

-- Ensure that the **B2C Commerce: Standard Contacts** Match rule is activated.
-This rule must be active in the scratchOrg as part of the Accounts / Contacts implementation.
-The corresponding duplicate rule is dependent on this Match Rule being activated.
+- Ensure that the **B2C Commerce: Standard Contacts** Match rule is active.

+> This rule must be active in the scratchOrg as part of the Accounts / Contacts implementation.
+The corresponding duplicate rule is dependent on this Match Rule.

 ##### Account / Contact Duplicate Rules Setup Guidance